-In SANWATCE, 10/11 partners indicated that they have experience with online e-learning, while 3/4 WANWATCE partners and 2/4 CEANWATCE partners indicated experience.
+In SANWATCE, 10 out of 11 partners indicated that they have experience with online e-learning, while 3 out of 4 WANWATCE partners and 2 out of 4 CEANWATCE partners indicated experience.
 In SANWATCE, only the International Center for Water Economics and Governance in Africa (IWEGA) at the Universidade Eduardo Mondlane in Mozambique has no experience.
-In CEANWATCE, ICPAC and Makerere, indicated no experience (Table 2).
+In CEANWATCE, ICPAC and Makerere indicated no experience (Table 2).

-In terms of training received with online e-learning at some point, 6/11 SANWATCE respondents indicated raining, while CEANWATCE had none and both Nigerian partners also indicated training.
+In terms of training received with online e-learning at some point, 6 out of 11 SANWATCE respondents indicated having had training, while CEANWATCE had none and both Nigerian partners also indicated training.